The Best Places to Buy and Sell Domain Names

 Fastsportscars.com seems like a good generic domain name, but it can easily be mistaken for fastsportcars.com, giving it a disadvantage.
 It’s likely why it’s listed for an very low price and shows that you can find a good deal on a domain name, for personal use.

 When you’re ready to make an offer or buy a domain on Flippa, the platform handles the entire process for you.
-They have been around for over a decade and built a reputation on the Internet as one of the most trusted domain name marketplaces to find the perfect domain name on the net.
+They have been around for over a decade and built a reputation on the internet as one of the most trusted domain name marketplaces to find the perfect domain name on the net.

 4. Namecheap